-Hopefully, I have your attention by now, and you must be asking yourself:
+Hopefully, we have your attention by now, and you must be asking yourself:

 “What are the most popular racetams on the market, or better yet, which ones should I use?”

-Look no further, because my extensive and in-depth list of racetams is just a few mouse wheel spins away!
+Look no further, because our extensive and in-depth list of racetams is just a few mouse wheel spins away!

 Here is the list of racetams that currently exist: